March 1910 Indianapolis Auto Show

 This little known automobile show was staged in Indianapolis and involved the Indianapolis Motor Speedway in March 1910.
 The Speedway founders were very in tune with the automobile industry and especially the many companies (Marmon, Marion, Premier, etc.) based in Indianapolis.
 The environment in Indianapolis at this time was electric and not unlike Silicon Valley in its formative years.
 An extensive network of excited, energetic entrepreneurs full of optimism were constantly interacting with one another exploring opportunities to advance their businesses and make barrels full of money.
 This auto show was another great promotion these bright, visionary men believed would advance their cause.

-This is a neat article talking about the business impact of the March 1910 Indianapolis automobile show for the showrooms of "automobile row."
-Automobile Row was an area in downtown Indianapolis that was initiated by Speedway founder Carl Fisher in the early 1900's when he established one of the first automobile dealerships in the United States.
-Others followed his example and soon a cluster of automobile show rooms and accessory companies sprouted up.
-Enjoy a snapshot of the state of the automobile business in the spring of 1910.
+This is a neat article from the March 26, 1910 Indianapolis News talking about the business impact of the March 1910 Indianapolis automobile show for the showrooms of "automobile row."
+Automobile Row was an area in downtown Indianapolis that was initiated by

 This clipping from the Indianapolis News for March 31, 1910 provides a mediocre quality image that is broken into three pages.
 Worth a look to get a feel for the custom of draping the cars in flowers, but little else.